Marty Akins: College career

+Akins was heavily recruited by many national programs and first accepted an offer from Notre Dame, where he'd always dreamed of going. after being heavily recruited by Longhorn coach Darrell Royal and by former President Lyndon Johnson he changed his mind and decided to stay closer to home.

 At Texas, Akins spent his freshman year backing up Alan Lowry.
 He played in several games as quarterback and also as a kickoff and punt returner and played in the 1973 Cotton Bowl, against Alabama which Texas won.
 The Longhorns finished the 1972 season ranked #3.

 Lowry graduated and by the spring of 1973, Akins had taken over as the starting quarterback.
 In 1973, Akins started every game, despite suffering a broken big toe in the third game of the season.
 Texas defied predictions and won its sixth consecutive SWC Championship, but lost to Nebraska in the 1974 Cotton Bowl.
 He was twice voted Chevrolet Television Player of the game and was chosen the Southwest Conference Newcomer of the Year.
 Akins played in the Cotton Bowl despite having the flu and a temperature over 102 degrees.

 Texas started the 1974 season with a win over Boston College, but Akins suffered a concussion during the win resulting in him being hospitalized.
 Akins played, but sat out most of the next game against Wyoming.